Private Security Drug Testing

-With over 5,000 locations nationwide, Health Street offers drug tests tailored to fit the needs of employers in the Private Security industry.
+With thousands of locations nationwide, Health Street offers drug tests tailored to fit the needs of employers in the Private Security industry.
 Our comprehensive drug tests are analyzed by SAMHSA certified laboratories so that employers can hire fearlessly.

 Urine Drug Test

 Urine drug testing is the most common method of testing ordered by employers.
 This is a cost-effective, time-tested method for comprehensive employee drug screening.ORDER URINE DRUG TEST